SanityLinux/Base/README.md

 ### Init
 We are looking at various init systems right now, as init is the last egg to crack before we're ready to start looking at pre-releases and tuning what packages we include in BASE.
-While we do not plan to make it technologically impossible to use systemd on Pür, there will be absolutely no support for such a coinfiguration.
+While we do not plan to make it technologically impossible to use systemd on Pür, there will be absolutely no support for such a configuration.
 Our current plans are to use an rc-like system, to better integrate with pkgsrc's rc scripts, however the project is open to suggestions from the community.

 ### Other Stuff